raymondhua/raymondhua.github.io/_projects/2018-12-06-op-project.md

 * **Made the site look good**: I used a simple template from Bootstrap.
 Looking back at it now, it does not look appealing to the viewer.
 What I could have done was to find what templates would appeal to the audience and make sure it is modern for the next decade.
 * **Split the API service from the website**: When running the website after I make changes, it opens up every single model, which takes up to 10GB of RAM after loading all models, which usually takes about 5-10 minutes.
 What I should have done during this project was that once the API was completed, I should have split the API and the website.

-## Skills, learning goals and outcomes:
-- Learning a field within the sector I have not come across.
+## Outcomes:
 - Implementing code from another website that the client had made.
-- Communicated with the client efficiently.
+- Communicated with the client efficiently and following the Agile methodlogy.

 ## Screenshots
 {% include post-components/gallery.html